rm511130/Tanzu-Workshop-TKGI/README.md

 kubectl get all
 kubectl expose deployment fact --type=LoadBalancer --port=80 --target-port=3000
 ```
-- It takes a minute to create a load balancer and to expose a K8s service, so let's first test if the pods are running the `rmeira/fact` container image:
+- It takes a minute to create a load balancer and to expose a K8s service, so let's first test if there is a pod running the `rmeira/fact` container image using the following commands:

 ```
 pod_name=$(kubectl get pods | grep fact | awk '{ print $1 }'); echo $pod_name